American Neocon Imperialism Leads the World Into Dante’s Vision of Hell

 The current U.S. government campaign to slander Russia over anything and everything it does bears all the earmarks of a classic disinformation campaign, but this time is even crazier.
 Considering that Washington has put Russia, China and Iran on its anti-globalist hit list from which no one is allowed to escape, drummed-up charges against them shouldn’t come as a surprise.
 But accusing the Russians of undermining American democracy and interfering in an election is tantamount to an act of war, and that simply is not going to wash.

-This time, the United States is not demonizing an ideological enemy (USSR) or a religious one (al-Qaida, ISIS, Daesh, etc.).
+This time, the United States is not demonizing an ideological enemy (USSR) or a religious one (al-Qaida, ISIS, etc.).
 It’s making this latest venture into the blackest of propaganda a race war, the way the Nazis made their invasion of Russia a race war in 1941, and that is not a war the United States can justify or win.

 The level and shrillness of the latest disinformation campaign has been growing for some time.
 But the American public has lived in a culture of fake news (formerly known as propaganda) for so long many have grown to accept fake news as real news.
 George Orwell saw this coming, and here it is.
 As a big supporter of U.S. military intervention in Cuba and an avowed practitioner of “yellow journalism,” in 1897, William Randolph Hearst admonished the illustrator he’d sent to Cuba who’d found no war to illustrate: “You furnish the pictures, and I’ll furnish the war.”
 Hearst eventually got his war, and America’s experiment in imperialism was off and running.

 Americans should know by now that their country’s wars are fertile ground for biased, one-sided, xenophobic, fake news, and the United States has been in a permanent state of war since 1941.
 Although the targets have shifted over the years, the purpose of the propaganda hasn’t.
 Most cultures are coerced, cajoled or simply threatened into accepting known falsehoods demonizing their enemies during wartime.
 But no matter how frequently repeated or cleverly told, no lie can hold if the war never ends.
-The legendary Cold Warrior, Time and Life Magazine’s Henry Luce considered his personal fight against Communism to be “a declaration of private war.”
+The legendary cold warrior, Time and Life magazines’ Henry Luce, considered his personal fight against Communism to be “a declaration of private war.”
 He’d even asked one of his executives whether or not the idea was probably “unlawful and probably mad?”
-Nonetheless, despite his doubts about his own sanity, Luce allowed the CIA to use his Time/Life as a cover for the agency’s operations and to provide credentials to CIA personnel.
+Nonetheless, despite his doubts about his own sanity, Luce allowed the CIA to use his Time/Life magazines as a cover for the agency’s operations and to provide credentials to CIA personnel.

 Luce was not alone in his service to the CIA’s propaganda wars.
 Recently declassified documents reveal the CIA’s propaganda extended to all the mainstream media outlets.
 Dozens of the most respected journalists and opinion makers during the Cold War considered it a privilege to keep American public opinion from straying away from CIA control.